Periodontal Disease (Gum Disease)

 - Kick poor habits!
 Don’t go to sleep without brushing and flossing your teeth.
 Stop smoking or chewing tobacco.

-- Don’t skip your regular dental cleanings.
-Professional cleanings from your dentist are essential for removing the plaque and tartar that you can’t clean at home.
+- Don’t skip your dentist visits!
+Professional dental cleanings are essential for removing the plaque and tartar that you can’t clean at home.